-Whether you want to be a data manager, customer technology specialist or the developer of the next new business intelligence system, an information systems degree from Florida Tech gives you hands-on experience in business and management.
+Whether you want to be a data manager, customer technology specialist, or the developer of the next new business intelligence system, an information systems degree from Florida Tech gives you hands-on experience in business and management.

-From cyber security to usability analysis to database management, opportunities for information systems professionals are vast and expanding.
+From cybersecurity to usability analysis to database management, opportunities for information systems professionals are vast and expanding.

-Once a computer network is down, a company’s capacity to function effectively is compromised.
+When a computer network is down, a company’s capacity to function effectively is compromised.
 That is why organizations look to knowledgeable information systems experts to meet the challenges that a complex field of information technology presents.
 If you have the desire to enter this field as a critical member of any company’s IT department or support team, choose Florida Tech, one of the best information systems colleges.

 Florida Tech is considered one of the best information systems colleges because it understands that the field is ever changing.
-As new technological advances are developed and companies seek team members with new knowledge, Florida Tech consistently updates degree programs to give students relevant curriculum that reflects prevailing trends, theoretical applications and best practices in the industry.
+As new technological advances are developed and companies seek team members with new knowledge, Florida Tech consistently updates degree programs to give students relevant curriculum that reflects prevailing trends, theoretical applications, and best practices in the industry.

 Another factor that makes Florida Tech one of the best information systems colleges is the Academic Information Technology Committee (ACITC).
 This committee includes university faculty and staff ambassadors that provide a forum for faculty and students to communicate on topics related to information technology support for instruction and research.

 One of the reasons why students choose the Nathan M. Bisk College of Business at Florida Tech as one of the best information systems colleges is because the learning environment is a tight-knit department with small class sizes, something not often found in larger institutions.
-With small class sizes, applying Florida Tech’s "Human Touch" approach to student learning allows for a personalized interaction with faculty mentors.
+With small class sizes, applying Florida Tech’s “human touch” approach to student learning allows for a personalized interaction with faculty mentors.
 With student success of utmost importance at Florida Tech, professors make sure that information systems students are privy to valuable industry knowledge and expertise.